-Two surplus Army tanks made kindling wood of an old frame house here in ten minutes this afternoon.
+Background: Two surplus Army tanks made kindling wood of an old frame house here in ten minutes this afternoon.
 About 500 shivering spectators gathered to watch as a demolition men demonstrated the theses os swords into ploughshares.

 The wrecker, Carmen Ottlion, thought of this civilian application of a war machine while serving with the 208th Combat Engineers in Europe in World War II when he observed how tanks wrecked buildings in short order.